siddhantgoel/tornado-sqlalchemy/docs/index.rst

 picture) is not that straight forward.

-Hence, the aim of this project is to provide a few helper functions which can help you handle your database operations easily in case you're combining the two libraries.
+Hence, the aim of this project is to provide a few helper functions which can help you handle your long-running database queries operations easily in case you're combining the two libraries.

 Before using this project, it's important to understand the main guideline this project has - **We assume that the user knows how to use the two frameworks.**